Specific Tips for Optimal Content Distribution

 There are three media platform categories for content distribution; owned, shared, and paid media.

 - Owned media is distribution channels that your brand owns and controls.
-This includes your websites, email, newsletters, and a number of social media accounts.
-It can be a challenge to motivate your audience to visit your content regularly.
+This includes your websites, email, newsletters, and social media accounts.
+It can be challenging to motivate your audience to visit your content regularly.

 - Paid media presents opportunities for your brand to share any message and control the environment where the messages appear, albeit at a cost.
-These are the channels where your company pays to distribute content and primarily includes pay-per-click (PPC), paid social advertisements, and paid influencer content.
+These channels are where your company pays to distribute content and includes pay-per-click (PPC), paid social advertisements, and paid influencer content.

-Eventually, you will likely need to distribute your content across a mix of platforms to be competitive and grow.
-When you start out, or when you launch a new initiative, it's helpful to start with something like a company blog or a podcast on your business website.
+Eventually, you will likely need to distribute your content across various platforms to be competitive and grow.
+When you start out or when you launch a new initiative, it's helpful to start with something like a company blog or a podcast on your business website.
 It establishes a home base for the traffic your content generates, and you can control the flow of information.

 Choose the Most Appropriate Platforms for your Content